Stan-breaks/Nimble/README.md

 - **Zero Deployment Hassle**: Package your app as a single binary with an embedded SQLite database.
 - **Full-Stack Type Safety**: Enjoy a seamless SQLC → Go → Templ workflow.
 - **Local Development Bliss**: No need to install or configure separate database servers.
-- **Portability with Docker**: Our provided Dockerfile lets you build a container that runs consistently on any platform—whether on your local machine, in the cloud, or in CI/CD pipelines.
+- **Portability with Podman or Docker**: Our provided Containerfile lets you build a container that runs consistently on any platform—whether on your local machine, in the cloud, or in CI/CD pipelines.
 - **Modern UI/UX**: Use HTMX and Alpine.js to create responsive, reactive interfaces without heavy frameworks.

 ---